-A graph has a collection of editable properties at the page, layer and data plot levels.
-Quick formatting of some graph properties can be done using toolbar buttons, as discussed above.
-However, the vast majority of properties are customized via Origin's Plot Details dialog box (opened by double-clicking on your plot or by choosing Format: Page/Layer/Plot Properties, from the menu).
+A graph window is a collection of objects, organized in a hierarchical structure.
+As we shall see, there are editable properties at the page, layer and data plot levels.

+Quick formatting of some graph properties can be done using toolbar buttons, as mentioned above.
+However, the vast majority of properties are customized via Origin's Plot Details dialog box.
+To open Plot Details, (1) double-click on your plot or (2) click the Format menu, then choose Page Properties, Layer Properties or Plot Properties.